-Internships are an invaluable way to gain practical skills, network and affirm interest in a potential career.
-Whether earning academic credit or for experience alone, internships allow you to build a professional network that can make the future job search less stressful.
-Students who complete internships often get hired sooner and report higher starting salaries — that’s why 75 percent of UNH Manchester’s academic programs require an internship, job shadow or applied project before graduation.
-Connect with your faculty advisor to see if an internship is required for your major and to find out the requirements and parameters for academic internships.
+Work-based learning is an invaluable way to gain practical skills, build your network, and confirm your interest in a potential career.
+Work-based learning includes internships, research, co-ops, field work, and clinicals.
+Whether you're earning academic credit or participating for experience alone, these opportunities allow you to grow your professional network and make your future job search less stressful.
+Students who complete work-based learning experiences often get hired sooner and report higher starting salaries—that’s why 75 percent of the College of Professional Studies' academic programs require an internship, co-op, research project, clinical, job shadow, or applied project before graduation.
+Connect with your professional advisor to see if an internship is required for your major and to learn the requirements and parameters for academic credit.

 Search Tips and Best Practices

-An internship search mirrors a job search.
+A work-based learning opportunity search mirrors a job search.
 It is recommended that you begin searching for an internship at least one semester prior to when you plan to intern.
-For more well-established internship programs at large companies or federal agencies, you should begin searching a year in advance.
-Larger established internship programs have small recruitment windows for internships with hard deadlines for applications.
+For more well-established programs at large companies or federal agencies, you should begin searching a year in advance.
+Larger established programs have small recruitment windows for internships with hard deadlines for applications.

 Attend career events.
 A great way to start building a professional network is to meet industry professionals in person and learn about their company and open positions.
 Attend the UNH Career and Internship Fair, join local professional associations and be sure to check out Handshake for a list of upcoming networking events and employer information sessions.

 Search online job boards.
-There are a wealth of online resources to help you find internship opportunities, including:
+There is a wealth of online resources to help you find internship opportunities, including:

 - Handshake